 We have in recent years depended on our relationship with our Sponsor to help guide our business plan.
 Our Sponsor has significant expertise in financial matters.
-This expertise was available to us through the representatives our Sponsor has on our board of directors and as a result of our Management Agreement with an affiliate of our Sponsor.
-In connection with the completion of our IPO, the Management Agreement with an affiliate of our Sponsor terminated.
+This expertise was available to us through the representatives our Sponsor has on our board of directors and as a result of our management agreement with an affiliate of our Sponsor (the "Management Agreement").
+In connection with the completion of our IPO, the Management Agreement terminated.
 Daniel Sollof and Adam Feinstein remain on our board of directors and hold contractual rights to seats on our board of directors for as long as our Sponsor maintains certain levels of ownership of our common stock.
-Currently, affiliates of our Sponsor beneficially own 52.7% of our common stock.
+Currently, affiliates of our Sponsor beneficially own 51.1% of our common stock.
 Affiliates of our Sponsor may elect to reduce their ownership in our Company, which could reduce or eliminate the benefits we have historically achieved through our relationship with it.